-- Inserting mattress padding from a prison-issued mattress into the vagina - Using day's old tampons or sanitary pads beyond their effectiveness or vitality - Using ripped bed sheets or cutting up old clothes to line in underwear - Free-bleeding at bedtime - Stacking multiple, super thin pads - Creating "tampons" with pads
+- Inserting mattress padding from a prison-issued mattress into the vagina - Using day's old tampons or sanitary pads beyond their effectiveness or vitality - Using ripped bed sheets or cutting up old clothes to line in underwear incarcerated people who menstruate are often forced to rely on ingenuity and creativity to manage their period.

-- What are some examples of Menstrual Mitigation Measures to manage a period? - How would more access to quality and sufficient period products impact incarcerated menstruators?
+What are some examples of Menstrual Mitigation Measures to manage a period?

+How would more access to quality and sufficient period products impact incarcerated menstruators?